kamipab/kamipab/README.md

 - 👋 Hi, I’m @kamipab
-- 👀 I’m interested in a lot of things, but now my new passion to learn a Code.
+- 👀 I’m interested in a lot of things, but now my new passion to learn to code.
-- 🌱 I’m currently learning HTML
+- 🌱 I’m currently learning HTML, CSS.
-- 💞️ I’m looking to collaborate on learning new skills in JavaScript.
+- 💞️ I’m looking to collaborate on learning new skills in JavaScript and JAVA.
 - 📫 How to reach me ---> by email: kamilebalkute@gmail.com

 <!---